-David is a retired chartered mining and civil engineer, the former Deputy Mayor of Baulkham Hills Shire Council and a former Board member of the Western Sydney Area Health Board (Westmead Hospital).
-He is a current Councillor of The Hills Shire Council and a Director of Bentham Investments Pty Ltd.
+David is a retired chartered mining and civil engineer, the former Deputy Mayor of Baulkham Hills Shire Council, former Councillor of The Hills Shire Council and a former Board member of the Western Sydney Area Health Board (Westmead Hospital).
+He is a Director of Bentham Investments Pty Ltd.